FlaccidFacade/cliSkeleton/README.md

   6) Testing

-  To run all tests use python3 and root test directory
+  To run all tests in the test/ directory without coverage use:

-  without coverage:

   ```
   python3 -m pytest test/